Health & Safety

 As one of the largest Power generation and water desalination company, UHP receiving many site visitors

-- On November 2019 in partnership with the ministry of environment “Urban planning forum” UHP received a visitors from Singapore.
+- In partnership with the ministry of environment “Urban planning forum” UHP received a international visitors

 - Students from different universities ( Taxes A & M and Qatar university ) every quarter for industrial visit